datahub-project/datahub/metadata-ingestion/README.md

 ➜  python hive_etl.py
 ```
-This will bootstrap Data Hub with your metadata in the hive store as a dataset entity.
+This will bootstrap DataHub with your metadata in the hive store as a dataset entity.

-## Ingest metadata from kafka zookeeper and avro schema registry to Data Hub
+## Ingest metadata from kafka zookeeper and avro schema registry to DataHub
 The kafka_etl provides you ETL channel to communicate with your kafka.
 ```
 ➜  Config your kafka environmental variable in the file.